microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/16.proactive-messages/README.md

 For proactive messaging, `serviceUrl` is the URL of the channel that the recipient of the proactive message is using and can be found in `Activity.ServiceUrl`.

 You'll want to add the above code just prior to the the code that sends the proactive message.
-This sample has it near the end of `CreateCallback()` in `ProactiveBot.cs`.
+This sample has it near the end of `CreateCallback()` in `ProactiveBot.cs`, but it is commented out because it will not work in Emulator without an `appId` and `appPassword`.

 # Further reading